Are you thinking about going to Universal Studios in Singapore?

 There are also plenty of rides available for kids at Universal Studios.

-Start off at Sesame Street Spaghetti Space Chase – a mild ride that’s filled with cute Sesame Street Characters.
+Start off at Sesame Street Spaghetti Space Chase – a casual ride that’s filled with cute Sesame Street Characters.

 Looking for something a little more exciting?